Arthur-Milchior/anki-enhance-main-window/counts.md

 ### today
 Number of cards to see today

-Similar to Repetition of today learning, but each card is counted once, even if it'll be seen multiple time.
+Similar to Repetition of today learning, but each card is counted once, even if it'll be seen multiple times.

 # Sets
 When we consider note, we must use sets instead of numbers.
-Because a note may be in multiple subdeck, and we don't want to count it multiple times.
+Because a note may be in multiple subdecks, and we don't want to count it multiple times.

 The size of the sets are then counted and added in the previous